OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/unsupported-use-cases.md

 ## Enums or array of enums with a type other than Integer or Text { #enum-types }

 OutSystems defines the type of an input parameter, output parameter or structure attribute based on the type defined in the "schema" field or referenced using a "$ref" field.
-The Static Entity will be created and referenced correctly as the parameter type.
+The platform creates a Static Entity and references it correctly as the parameter type.

-However, since the type (or the array element type) can't be defined as an identifier in the OutSystems platform, Service Studio shows you an error in this situation.
-The only types allowed for identifiers are Integer, Long Integer and Text.
+In OutSystems, identifiers can't have a complex type (or array element type) as data type.
+You can only define their data type as Integer, Long Integer, or Text.
+Service Studio shows you an error when there's an enum (or array of enums) in the API specification with a type other than the supported ones.

 Examples: